zub2/dotprint/README.md

 * the input file (text input with potential escape sequences, in UTF-8 encoding)
 * the output file (PDF)

-You most likely want to specify the preprocessor.
-By default only newlines are interpreted which is arguably not too useful.
-So just add `-P epson`:
+You can specify also the preprocessor using `-P` option.
+It defaults to epson.
+The original idea was to potentially support other printer escape codes.
+But currently only `epson`, `simple` and `crlf` (with the latter two not processing any escapes).

+A typial invocation of dotprint looks like this:

-    dotprint input-file.txt -o output-file.pdf -P epson
+    dotprint input-file.txt -o output-file.pdf

 Run `dotprint -h` for a list of all the options.